ted-ncg/labs/04-account-repository.md

    * Make sure all tests **pass** before continuing.

 1. Implement the `save()` method, which stores the given account in the repository so it can be found later.

+   > NOTE: Put tests for `save` into a new Test class named `AccountRepositorySaveTest`

    * If the incoming account object's `id` property is ALREADY set, DON'T modify it, just store it.